Depth perception: The eye-forelimb (EF) hypothesis

 Snakes, cyclostomes and other animals that lack extremities have relatively many IVP.
 Notably these animals have no limbs (hands, paws, fins or wings) to direct.
-Besides, left and right body parts of snakelike animals cannot move independently of each other.
-For example, if a snake coils clockwise, its left eye only sees the left body-part and in anti-clock-wise position the same eye will see just the right body-part.
+Besides, the left and right body parts of snakelike animals cannot move independently of each other.
+For example, if a snake coils clockwise, its left eye only sees the left body-part and in an anticlockwise position the same eye will see just the right body-part.
 For that reason, it is functional for snakes to have some IVP in the OC (Naked).
-Cyclostome descendants (in other words most vertebrates) that due to evolution ceased to curl and, instead developed forelimbs would be favored by achieving completely crossed pathways as long as forelimbs were primarily occupied in lateral direction.
-Reptiles such as snakes that lost their limbs, would gain by recollect a cluster of uncrossed fibres in their evolution.
+Cyclostome descendants (in other words, most vertebrates) that due to evolution ceased to curl and, instead developed forelimbs would be favored by achieving completely crossed pathways as long as forelimbs were primarily occupied in a lateral direction.
+Reptiles such as snakes that lost their limbs, would gain by recollecting a cluster of uncrossed fibres in their evolution.
 That seems to have happened, providing further support for the EF hypothesis.

 Mice' paws are usually busy only in the lateral visual fields.
 So, it is in accordance with the EF hypothesis that mice have laterally situated eyes and very few crossings in the OC.
 The list from the animal kingdom supporting the EF hypothesis is long (BBE).
-The EF hypothesis applies to essentially all vertebrates while the NGM law and stereopsis hypothesis largely applies just in mammals.
+The EF hypothesis applies to essentially all vertebrates while the NGM law and stereopsis hypothesis largely apply just to mammals.
 Even some mammals display important exceptions, e.g. dolphins have only uncrossed pathways although they are predators.

 It is a common suggestion that predatory animals generally have frontally-placed eyes since that permit them to evaluate the distance to prey, whereas preyed-upon animals have eyes in a lateral position, since that permit them to scan and detect the enemy in time.
-However, many predatory animals may also become prey, and several predators, for instance the crocodile, have laterally situated eyes and no IVP at all.
+However, many predatory animals may also become prey, and several predators, for instance, the crocodile, have laterally situated eyes and no IVP at all.
 That OC architecture will provide short nerve connections and optimal eye control of the crocodile's front foot.